dolphindb/Tutorials_EN/streaming_tutorial.md

 # DolphinDB Streaming Tutorial

-Data streaming is the continuous transfer of data at a high-speed rate.

 The advantages of DolphinDB streaming system over other streaming systems are:
 - High throughput and low latency
-- One-stop solution that integrates time series database and data warehouse
+- One-stop solution that is integrated with time-series database and data warehouse
 - Natural support of stream-table duality and SQL statements

 DolphinDB streaming system provides numerous convenient features, such as:
-- Built-in time-series and cross sectional aggregators
+- Built-in time-series and cross-sectional aggregators
 - High frequency data replay
 - Streaming data filtering

 This tutorial will cover the following topics about streaming:
 - Flowchart and related concepts
 - Core functionalities
+- Replay
-- Java API
+- API
 - Status monitoring
 - Performance tuning
 - Visualization